greglandrum/rdkit-blog-fastpages/_posts/2022-03-18-refactoring-moldraw2d.md

 ![]({{ site.baseurl }}/images/blog/refactoring-moldraw2d-2.png)

 Since the last molecule is big, the other two molecules end up being drawn really small.
-We can change that by setting the new drawing option `drawMolsSameScale` to True:
+We can change that by setting the new drawing option `drawMolsSameScale` to False:

 ![]({{ site.baseurl }}/images/blog/refactoring-moldraw2d-3.png)